dia2712/YOLO-CNN---Smart-parking-system/README.md

 ## 🗂 Dataset
 - Source: Roboflow (https://universe.roboflow.com/aepurisamhitha/car-parking-slot-detection-yolo)
-- Data consists of various images of parking areas.
+- For training CNN, cropped data from YOLO might not be enough.
+Use a different dataset that consists of cropped parking slots available on the net.

 ## ⚙️ Tech Stack / Tools
 - Python, Open CV, Numpy, Sklearn metrics